Beta polytopes and Poisson polyhedra: $f$-vectors and angles: Introduction and main results

 \subsection{Poisson hyperplane tessellations}

 Using essentially convex duality, Poisson point processes can be transformed into Poisson hyperplane processes.
 To state this precisely, fix a space dimension $d\geq 2$ as well as a parameter $\alpha>0$, the so-called \textit{distance exponent}.
-We define a $\sigma$-finite measure $\Theta_{\alpha}$ on the affine Grassmannian $A(d,d-1)$ by
+For an intensity parameter $\gamma\in(0,\infty)$ we define a $\sigma$-finite measure $\Theta_{d,\alpha,\gamma}$ on the affine Grassmannian $A(d,d-1)$ by